 The Ride of Noise wasn’t about speed or distance, it was about presence.
 We said: we are here.
 We ride to mourn, but also to celebrate the lives of those we’ve lost.
 Three feet is the law.
 Share the road.
 We belong here.

 When our justice system fails, our infrastructure falls short, and our society asks us to accept tragedy as inevitable – we ride louder.
-Jules and Felix reminded us why.
+Jules and Felix remind us why.
 We will continue to ride, together, in honor, resistance, and in love.

 (1) https://bikeleague.org/another-year-of-devastating-and-preventable-bicyclist-deaths/